Who We Are

 Global Learning For All

 Summary of Requirements

-Required pre-major courses 9 hours
+Required pre-major courses 9 credits

 This is an introductory survey to the field of Deaf Studies that highlights cutting edge concepts and theories at use in this field.
 The course will show how deaf people and sign languages are integral aspects of human diversity and how societies have responded to this diversity across different social, temporal, and cultural moments and movements.

 An introduction to the major features of languages and to the structure, use, and variation in the sign languages and sign systems commonly used in the United States.
 The course will cover four major topics: (1) Language: The nature and definition of languages, the uniqueness of language, and contrasts between language and other forms of communication; (2) Language and Culture: The role of language in human society, with special focus on language acquisition, language identity, and bilingualism; (3) American Sign Language Structure: A survey of the major features of the linguistic structure of ASL.
 Topics are: Phonology: the structure of the physical signals; Morphology: the basic structure and composition of meaningful units of ASL; Syntax: word order and nonmanual syntactic signals in ASL sentences; (4) Language Variation: Language variation and language contact in the deaf community, including discussions of contact varieties of signing and systems for representing English.

 Qualifying performance on the English assessment screening and passing ASL screening.

 Sociology attempts to understand how societies function.
 The course explores how social forces influence our lives and our chances for success.
 It also examines social groups, the relationships among social groups, and the ways groups get and maintain power.